-Around 7:30 that evening ..
+Around 7:30 that evening

-Dinner included a favorite dish for everyone.. our officiate putting in an order for “Something with either butternut squash or asparagus”
+Dinner included a favorite dish for everyone.
+Our officiate putting in an order for “Something with either butternut squash or asparagus.”

-The key to this recipe is roasting the squash in a dish tightly covered with foil .. protecting it from becoming brown or dry on the outside.. it's best soft and tender.
+The key to this recipe is roasting the squash in a dish tightly covered with foil, protecting it from becoming brown or dry on the outside.
+It's best soft and tender.

-Sesame seeds are scattered over the top.. a drizzle of date syrup (or maple if date is difficult to source)
+Sesame seeds are scattered over the top.
+A drizzle of date syrup (or maple if date is difficult to source)

-Left-overs were wonderful in wraps during the week .. or with a morning omelet
+Left-overs were wonderful in wraps during the week, or with a morning omelet

 ~ Adapted from Jerusalem

-- 3 tablespoons olive oil
+- 3 Tbsp olive oil

-- 1 teaspoon ground cinnamon
+- 1 tsp ground cinnamon

-- 5 tablespoons light tahini paste
+- 5 Tbsp tahini

 - 2 small cloves garlic, crushed

-- 1-1/2 teaspoons date syrup
+- 1 ½ tsp date syrup

-- 2 tablespoons chopped cilantro
+- 2 Tbsp chopped cilantro

-- Pre-heat the oven to 400 degrees.
+- Preheat the oven to 400 degrees.

-- Pour over the olive oil and sprinkle on the cinnamon and ½ teaspoon salt.
+- Spread the squash out in a medium roasting pan.
+Pour over the olive oil and sprinkle on the cinnamon and ½ teaspoon salt.

-- Roast for 70 minutes, stirring once during cooking.
+- Toss to combine and cover pan tightly with foil.
+Roast for 70 minutes, stirring once during cooking.

 - Remove from the oven and let cool.

-- Transfer the squash to a food processor, along with the tahini, yogurt and garlic.
+- Transfer the squash to a food processor, along with the tahini, yogurt, and garlic.

 - Roughly pulse until combined into a rough paste, without the spread becoming smooth.
 (This can also be done by hand using a fork or potato masher)

-- Sprinkle with the sesame seeds, drizzle over the syrup and sprinkle with cilantro.
+- Spread the dip in a wavy pattern on a large flat plate.
+Sprinkle with the sesame seeds, drizzle over the syrup and sprinkle with cilantro.

 Just to note quickly, I enjoyed using a potato masher to blend this by hand.